The-Fireplace/P1.16/README.md

 ### Curent Status

-Widgets for the mirror are almost done to allow for drag and drop feature.
+Widgets for the mirror are done to allow for drag and drop features.
+The widgets; Weather, Health graphs, and News.

 ### The Future Plan

-Integrating to time and date or calendars
+Integrating the light, notifications, music player, and stocks widgets.